Illinois National Guard (ING) Grant Program

-The interactive Illinois National Guard Grant application for the 2013-14 academic year is available online.
-After carefully reviewing the How to Apply section on this page, use the 2013-14 application to apply for the spring 2014 and summer 2014 terms.
-The application priority consideration date for full-year and fall-only awards was October 1, 2013.
-Applications received after October 1 will be considered only for second semester (second/third quarter) and/or the summer term.
+The interactive Illinois National Guard Grant application for the 2016-17 academic year is available online via the Student Portal.
+After carefully reviewing the How to Apply section on this page, use the 2016-17 application to apply for the summer 2017 term.
+Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2017 as the final date of acceptance for the summer term.

 ING Grant applicants from the Illinois Air National Guard must indicate their base on the interactive application.

 Allow at least four weeks for the processing of the application.
 ISAC sends notifications as described in the following bullets, and will continue to do so as applications are received throughout the academic year.

 - Qualified applicants receive a Notice of Eligibility.

 - In some cases, qualified applicants who submit a timely application are restricted to partial-year awards.
 For example, benefits might cease mid-year (based on the applicant's discharge date from the Illinois National Guard), or benefits might begin mid-year (based on the applicant's one-year anniversary date in the Illinois National Guard).
 These applicants receive a Notice of Restricted Eligibility.
 Questions regarding restricted eligibility status should be brought to the attention of the applicant's Illinois National Guard unit.
 Updates to an applicant's status must be submitted to ISAC by the Department of Military Affairs in Illinois (DMAIL).